 All of the research projects pursued by the Advanced Computing group involved complex mathematical applications, including those with the object of creating animated visual modeling.
 In order to create these models, mathematical analyses and understanding of the subject's physics was prerequisite for presenting these subjects in meaningful animation - often at a cellular or molecular level, but which might as easily implement large geographic or galactic views - including sequences of events over time.
-Against all Advanced Computing research projects, classic metrics apply as follows:

-- Advancement regarding the mathematical solutions required to meet the need or model the subject; - Software development against those mathematical solutions; - Publications describing mathematical advancements achieved, processes in software development, implications that are revealed through modeling processes, among others.
+Against all Advanced Computing research projects, classic metrics apply as follows: - Advancement regarding the mathematical solutions required to meet the need or model the subject; - Software development against those mathematical solutions; - Publications describing mathematical advancements achieved, processes in software development, implications that are revealed through modeling processes, among others.
 The UT Austin Portugal Applied Mathematics Program involved the Department of Mathematics at UT Austin and The Institute for Computational Sciences and Engineering (ICES) at The University of Texas at Austin, along with mathematical research centers and groups in four Portuguese universities, namely the Mathematics Department of Instituto Superior Técnico (IST) of the University of Lisbon, the Mathematics Department in the School of Sciences at the University of Lisbon (FCUL), the Mathematics Department in the School of Sciences and Technology at the New University of Lisbon (FCTUNL), and the Department of Mathematics of the School of Sciences and Technology at the University of Coimbra (FCTUC).
+In Phase 2 (2013-2017) of the program the Mathematics Department of the School of Sciences at the University of Sciences at the School of Sciences and Technology at the University of Coimbra (FCTUC).
 In Phase 2 (2013-2017) of the program the Mathematics Department of the School of Sciences at the University of Porto was also one of the main partners.

-During the first five years, through this program, 13 PhD students and 9 post-doctoral fellows were recruited from countries such as Armenia, Brazil, Italy, Iran, Lebanon, Portugal, Spain and the United States, as well as involving other PhD students and post-docs in research projects.
+During the first five years, through this program, 13 PhD students and 9 postdoctoral fellows were recruited from countries such as Armenia, Brazil, Italy, Iran, Lebanon, Portugal, Spain and the United States, as well as involving other PhD students and post-docs in research projects.
 Seven research projects were approved.
 More than seven Portuguese faculty members spent extended periods (between 1 month and 1 semester) at UT Austin.
 A large number of publications (more than 50) appeared in international mathematics journals as a result of collaborative research or research projects.
 During Phase 1 of the Program, 12 international schools and workshops were organized for researchers at all levels.
 In addition, more than 20 Portuguese undergraduate students participated in research training groups.